 • If you make loan payments on time, you’ll be able to improve your score and build a good credit history.

-• Once you pay off the loan, you may be able to see a 60-point increase in your credit score if you have no other debt.
+• Once you pay off the loan, you may be able to see a 60-point increase in your credit score (PDF) if you have no other debt.

 • With a good credit score, it’ll be easier for you to qualify for credit cards and loans at a lower interest rate.